peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 1.2](https://openid.net/specs/openid-federation-1_0.html#name-terminology)
 of [OPENID-FED].
 The term "FQDN" used in this document is defined in [RFC1035].
 The term "CSR" used in this document is defined in [RFC2986].
 The term Certificate Authority used in this document is defined in [RFC5280].
+The terms "ACME Client" and "ACME Server" are defined in [RFC8555].

+The specification also defines the following terms:

+Requestor:
+: A Federation Entity which wants to request X.509 certificates.
+It operates a web server for hosting its Entity Configuration.
+It also operates an ACME client, extended according to this document.

+Issuer:
+: A Federation Entity which issues X.509 certificates.
+It operates a web server for hosting its Entity Configuration.
+It also operates an ACME server, extended according to this document.

 # Conventions and Definitions